Application Configuration

-from core.app import App
+from lila.core.app import App

-from routes.routes import routes
+from app.routes.routes import routes

-from routes.api import routes as api_routes
+from app.routes.api import routes as api_routes

-from core.env import PORT, HOST
+from app.config import PORT, HOST, DEBUG

 import itertools